twilco/twilco.github.io/_posts/2019-07-28-riscv-from-scratch-4.markdown

 We're now passing a variable into `uart_put_char` from our C program.
 But wait, `uart_put_char` is simply an assembly symbol...how exactly do we get at this parameter?
 Assembly doesn't have any concept of functions or parameters.

-Answering this question requires us to learn more about ABIs (**A**pplication **B**inary **I**nterface).
+Answering this question requires us to learn more about application binary interfaces, or ABIs.
 ABIs standardize some very important things, such as the length of each data type (is an `int` 8, 16, 32, or 64 bits?), whether the stack grows up or grows down, and the expected [calling convention](https://en.wikipedia.org/wiki/Calling_convention) that should be followed.
 Calling conventions determine how functions receive parameters from and return results to their caller.

 RISC-V has [quite a few ABIs](https://wiki.gentoo.org/wiki/RISC-V_ABIs), such as `ilp32` (**i**nteger **l**ong **p**ointer **32**-bit) and `ilp32d` (**i**nteger **l**ong **p**ointer **32**-bit **d**ouble).
 In all RISC-V ABIs, function parameters 0-7 are passed in registers `a0` through `a7`, with registers `a0` and `a1` also serving as the place for return values to be passed back to the caller.
 Also, in all RISC-V ABIs, the stack grows down from higher addresses to lower addresses, so from `0x88000000` down to `0x80000000` in our `virt` QEMU machine.